 The area was slashed to remove unwanted plants and it was followed by plowing and harrowing twice to reduce the soil into fine tilt.
 Thereafter, it was levelled and shallow furrows were made.
 Sticking was done after measuring the size of the plot and the planting distance.
-Digging was followed with by 0.50 meters between furrows and 0.50 between hills.
+Digging was followed with 0.50 meter between furrows and 0.50 between hills.

-2.2.2Planting
+2.2.2 Planting

-Direct-The direct seeding method of planting was adapted with two (2) seeds per hill.
-The planting distance was 0.50 meters between furrows.
+Direct seeding method of planting was adapted with two (2) seeds per hill.
+The planting distance was 0.50 meter between furrows.
 Thinning out was done a week after the plants have germinated leaving only one plant per hill.
 Replanting was done after one week for missing hills.